tueimage/8qa01/README.md

 *	`ISIC_[ID]\_segmentation.png` the mask of the lesion, showing which pixels belong to the lesion or not
 * The label of the image, i.e. whether it belongs to the Melanoma class (0 = no, 1 = yes), and/or the Keratosis class (0 = no, 1 = yes).

-The full dataset is available via https://challenge.isic-archive.com/landing/2017, but to only get the images you need, you can also get it here: https://surfdrive.surf.nl/files/index.php/s/ZxuiojXx8rmIq3q
+The full dataset is available via https://challenge.isic-archive.com/landing/2017, a copy is available here https://surfdrive.surf.nl/files/index.php/s/qcjlXkcUxWT8Bfg.

+You can put all images into one folder (so you do not have the train/validation/test split), and all masks into one folder.

 ## Assignments